-Watches have been around for over 500 years, well, maybe not the Apple watch, and have survived numerous technological advances.
+Watches have been around for over 500 years and have survived numerous technological advances.
 Brands like Rolex, Tag Heuer and Piaget have been a staple in the industry for quite some time and are showing no signs that they are ever going to slow down.

-Watch lovers exist in droves, many of you just don’t realize it.
+Whether you realize it or not, watch lovers exist in droves.
 Tell you what; pay a visit to the local dinner theater, art museum or some other cultural event and we would be willing to bet big bucks that the majority of patrons will be wearing watches.
 And we would be willing to bet that many of those watches are luxury watches.
 Whether they are wearing used Rolex watches or more modern Diesel watches, there are plenty of watches to be sure.

 You see, just because you happen to have grown up in this age of the iPhone and other smartphones and have no practical use for a watch doesn’t mean watches will suddenly disappear like the mullet hairstyle or Member’s Only jackets.
 You see, watch brands and watch lovers understand the demand for traditional watches will continue even as new technology floods the market.

 Think in terms of good taste, status symbols and culture.
 Take, for example, the Dodge Challenger, a classic muscle car that has recently been updated and reissued.
 If you drove a Dodge Challenger in the 1970s, you were a badass.
 If you drove one in the 1980s, you were a badass.
 In fact, you are a badass if you are driving a classic Dodge Challenger right now.
 Even if you aren’t the coolest dude at the office and you aren’t wealthy and you don’t look like Vin Diesel driving a Challenger automatically makes you a badass.